blackberry/ECMA5Extend/README.md

 ### DOM Objects ###

 When inheriting from DOM Element types, a *name* must be provided in the type definition.
-This name will be used to create the html tag name for your type.
+This name will be used to create the HTML tag name for your type.

 To turn an already-existing dom node into your type, pass the DOM node as the first parameter to `type.create`.
 Otherwise, it will be created automatically.